mverleg/file_shred/README.md

 There are command line options for various things::

-    USAGE:
-        shred [FLAGS] [OPTIONS] <FILES>...

-    FLAGS:
+    Arguments:
+    <FILES>...
+One or more paths to input files (absolute or relative)

+    Options:
+    -y, --no-confirm
+    Delete files without asking for confirmation
+    -v, --debug
-        -v, --debug         Show debug information, especially on errors.
+    Show debug information, especially on errors
-        -h, --help          Prints help information
+    -q, --quiet
+    Do not show progress or other non-critical output -k, --keep
-        -k, --keep          Destroy the data, but do not rename or delete the file.
-Useful for non-regular files like special system devices.
+    Destroy the data, but do not rename or delete the file.
+Useful for non-regular files like special system devices --overwrite-count <OVERWRITE_COUNT>
-        -y, --no-confirm   Delete files without asking for confirmation.
-        -q, --quiet         Do not show progress or other non-critical output.
-        -V, --version       Prints version information

-    OPTIONS:
-            --overwrite-count <overwrite-count>    Number of times the file is overwritten (at least 1). [default: 10] --rename-count <rename-count>          Number of times the file is renamed.
+    Number of times the file is overwritten (at least 1) [default: 10] --rename-count <RENAME_COUNT>
+    Number of times the file is renamed

 As library
 -------------------------------

+To use default options on a single file, ues `shred_file`.
+To customize:

 * Create an instance of `::file_shred::ShredConfig`, options largely correspond to the command-line ones.
 * In particular note `confirmation_prompt=false` if there might not be an interactive session present.